vzeizer/Unsupervised_CHURN/README.md

 - **Visualization**: You can visualize the customers in the space of the first few principal components (e.g., a scatter plot of PC1 vs. PC2), which might reveal natural groupings or segments of customers based on these underlying dimensions.
 - **Input for Other Models**: The principal components can be used as input features for supervised churn prediction models.
 They might capture complex relationships in the data more effectively than the original features alone.

+The figure below shows the *cumulative explained variance* in PCA for the five components, from which one can notice that the three first components contain more than 90% of the explained variance.

 ![logo](images/17_pca_cumulativeexplainedvariance.png)

+The figure below shows a box plot of Total Spent by principal component for all the six components, from which one can notice that principal_component_1 contains the largest values of total spent for churn and non-churn events, respectively.

 ![logo](images/18_pca_churn_totalspent.png)

+The figure below shows a box plot of Total Spent by principal component max (maximum principal component for each customer) for all the six components, from which one can notice that principal_component_max_1 contains the largest values of total spent for churn and non-churn events, respectively.

 ![logo](images/19_pcamax_churn_totalspent.png)